-- Customs taxes (VAT and customs duties) are not accrued or paid on merchandise that is introduced into the Free Trade Zone.
+- No customs duties (VAT (Value Added Tax) and tariffs) are levied or paid on goods introduced into the Free Trade Zone.

 - Possibility of exporting from a Free Trade Zone to third-party countries.

 - Goods of foreign origin introduced into the free trade zone may remain there indefinitely.

 - VAT exemption for raw materials, parts, inputs, and finished goods that are sold from the national customs territory to industrial users of Free Trade Zone goods or services.